themangokid/tk20_smart_homes/README.md

 + Emil, Linus, Markus
 + Aisha, Golsa, Edvin, Josefin
 ## Lawn mower
+The L.M X3000 is a robotic lawn mower with great accuracy, the lawn mower can be controlled inside of a smart home and a mobile device.
+It has a bluetooth and wifi connection up to 1 kilometer.
+It is made for all seasons and a single battery charge lasts up to 72 hours.
+The L.M X3000 control app has a feature to see your whole lawn and calculate with precision to mow the lawn with perfection.
 ## Drone
 It is a 3D model of a drone that can deliver food and fly.
 It consistst of its main body with its engine and battery and 4 propellers.
 ## Church